Nerajno/Random-Quote-Machine/README.md

 Asap

 Day 6 - February 27,2017 - Solved the tweet this button section..

+Day 7 - Complete it and fixed the increments issue, still have the design and README issues to do; it however works thus its getting published.